 - Peanut butter — 2 tbsp — 8 g

 Protein is a macronutrient made up of smaller parts, called amino acids.
-There are about 20 different amino acids, many of which the body can produce, but eight which the body cannot.
-These eight must be eaten, and are therefore called essential.
-Animal proteins contain all eight of these essential amino acids in appropriate proportions, while the proteins found in plants often do not.
-However, by mixing foods the amino acids in one protein can compensate for the deficiencies of another.
-The combinations are often intuitive and common, such as cheese or peanut butter on bread, or oatmeal with milk.
-The body can store a short-term supply of the essential amino acids, so it's not necessary to combine proteins at every meal.
+There are different amino acids, many of which the body can produce, but nine which the body cannot.
+These nine must be eaten, and are therefore called essential.
+Animal proteins contain all nine of these essential amino acids in appropriate proportions, while the proteins found in plants often do not.
+Plant-based sources of protein have various amounts of amino acids in them.
+As such, it was previously thought that certain ‘complimentary proteins’ or combinations of plant-based proteins were needed in order to get all essential amino acids.
+However, rather than planning specific food combos at each meal, eating a variety of plant-based proteins over the course of a day should ensure that you get the essential amino acids you need.

-You might find it helpful to consult with a nutritionist if you want a more specific evaluation of your diet and unique nutritional needs.
-Columbia students can log onto Open Communicator to make an appointment with a nutritionist through health services.
-There is also a wealth of information online about vegetarian recipes, philosophies, and nutritional facts about specific foods and food combinations.
-In addition, a vast buffet of books on the topic have been published, but two that have been especially helpful to many are Francis Moore Lappe's "Diet for a Small Planet," and Anna Thomas' "The Vegetarian Epicure."
+You might find it helpful to consult with a registered dietitian if you want a more specific evaluation of your diet and unique nutritional needs.
+There is also a wealth of information online about vegetarian recipes, philosophies, and nutritional facts about specific foods.

-People convert to vegetarianism for myriad reasons that include health, animal rights, environmental sustainability, and religion.
-You can rest assured that your participation in the movement will further all of these goals without depriving you of the protein you need.
+People decide to eat less meat or no meat for myriad reasons that include health, animal rights, environmental sustainability, and religion.
+You can rest assured that your decision will further any or all of these goals without depriving you of the protein you need.
 Enjoy!

 Dear Animal Lover,